NthabisengMash/NthabisengMashalane/README.md

-# NthabisengMashalane
+# Nthabiseng Mashalane

 ## Introduction
-Hello, My name is Nthabiseng Mashalane, and I am a coding student at CodeSpaceBootCamp, where I am learning how to become a software developer.
+Hello, My name is Nthabiseng Mashalane, and I am a coding student at CodeSpace BootCamp, where I am learning how to become a software developer.

 ## Profile Banner
 ![Banner](URL_of_your_image)